 So far, you have created a new Node.js project, made a Git repository, and included it in the staging area.
 The next step is to create a permanent snapshot of these alterations.
 It’s time to commit!

 Every commit captures a complete record of the repository’s current state, including the name, timestamp, and message of the person committing the changes.
 Provide a message, which serves as a note to yourself and future users, explaining the reasons behind the changes that you made.

-git commit -m "initial project commit" git status
+git commit -m "initial project commit"